 As a Home Health Therapist, you are largely responsible for scheduling your own patients.

 But, there are a few common scheduling issues that can put a wrench in your best-laid plans.
-We’ll cover these in this article and, of course, give you plenty of ideas for how to overcome them!
+We’ll cover these in this article plus 7 helpful scheduling tips for home health therapists.

 Best Time to Call to Schedule Therapy

 We have found that the best time to call to schedule therapy appointments with patients is between 3-5 pm and 7-8 pm on weekdays.
 Your patients are likely at home, sitting down, and not in the middle of eating.

 “Hello, may I speak with (patient)?
 Hello, my name is (you), speech/occupational/physical therapist with (your company) home health agency.
 I am calling to schedule an appointment for (certain day).
 How does (certain time) work for you?

 Offer a specific date and time.

 This not only helps keep your schedule efficient but also decreases the chances of the patient saying: “I’ll think about it then call you back.”
 There’s a very high chance you won’t be called back!